NavjotSingh13/Namaste-React/Chapter 7 - Finding The Path/qyestions.md

      CSR - the app is neither making any network calls nor reloading the page

 Q16.
 What is Dynamic routing?
+Ans.
+When we say dynamic routing, we mean routing that takes place as your app is rendering, not in a configuration or convention outside of a running app.
+That means almost everything is a component in React Router.

 Q17.
 What is useParams hook?